Employment boosted by influx of cross-border workers

 Moreover, these age pyramids specifically concern paid employment in Luxembourg, i.e. employees, workers and civil servants.
 The self-employed, the unemployed and other self-employed persons are not included in this indicator.

-Over the last two decades, domestic paid employment has more than doubled, from approximately 190000 workers on March 31, 1994, to around 460000 workers on March 31, 2021 (source: IGSS).
-Though the employment of residents has multiplied by 1.8 over this period, the employment of cross-border workers has experienced a fourfold increase (4.3 exactly).
-Therefore, while cross-border workers accounted for 26% of domestic employment in March 1994, their proportion has risen to 46% in twenty-seven years (see Age pyramid (%) and main indicators on domestic employment in Luxembourg (1994, 2003, 2007-2021)).
+Over the last two decades, domestic paid employment has more than doubled, from approximately 190000 workers on March 31, 1994, to around 475000 workers on March 31, 2022 (source: IGSS).
+Though the employment of residents has multiplied by 1.8 over this period, the employment of cross-border workers has experienced a fourfold increase (4.5 exactly).
+Therefore, while cross-border workers accounted for 26% of domestic employment in March 1994, their proportion has risen to 47% in twenty-eight years (see Age pyramid (%) and main indicators on domestic employment in Luxembourg (1994, 2003, 2007-2022)).

-As regards the nationality of the cross-border workers, French workers make up the majority by accounting for 50% of the total of cross-border workers in any particular year (52% in 2021).
-Their number has even more than tripled (4.6) over the last 27 years.
-In 1994, German cross-border workers accounted for less than one-fifth of cross-border workers but this proportion has increased to 24% in 2021.
-Germans have experienced the most significant growth over the period 1994-2021 since their number has multiplied by 5.8.
-Finally, though the number of Belgian cross-border workers has more than tripled (3.6) between 1994 and 2021 their share among cross-border workers has decreased, from 30% (1994) to 23.5% (2021) of the total of cross-border workers.
+As regards the nationality of the cross-border workers, French workers make up the majority by accounting for more than 50% of the total of cross-border workers in any particular year.
+Their number has increased fivefold in 28 years.
+In 1994, German cross-border workers accounted for less than one-fifth of cross-border workers but this proportion has increased to 24% in 2022.
+Germans have experienced the most significant growth over the period 1994-2021 since their number has multiplied by 5.9.
+Finally, though the number of Belgian cross-border workers has more than tripled (3.7) between 1994 and 2022 their share among cross-border workers has decreased, from 30% (1994) to 23.2% (2022) of the total of cross-border workers.

 People with a job in domestic employment in Luxembourg on the 31st of March of each year: including salaried workers ("statut unique") and the civil servants; excluding the unsalaried, unemployed and people not in domestic employment in Luxembourg.